apify/apify-docs/sources/academy/platform/get_most_of_actors/actor_readme.md

     > ## How much will it cost me to scrape Google Maps reviews?
     >
     > <br/> Apify provides you with $5 free usage credits to use every month on the Apify Free plan and you can get up to 100,000 reviews from this Google Maps Reviews Scraper for those credits.
-So 100k results will be completely free!
+This means 100k results will be completely free!
     > <br/> But if you need to get more data or to get your data regularly you should grab an Apify subscription.
 We recommend our $49/month Starter plan - you can get up to 1 million Google Maps reviews every month with the $49 monthly plan!
 Or 10 million with the $499 Scale plan - wow!

 4. **How to scrape (target site)**